flash62au/WiTcontroller/forking.md

 # Instructions for Forking the code

-If you plan to modify the code it is recommended that you create your own GiTHub fork of my repository and post your mods there.
+If you plan to modify the code it is recommended that you create your own GitHub fork of my repository and post your mods there.

 That way: